risicle/cpytraceafl/README.md

 unexpected/unhandled exceptions.
 So it's still a rather useful tool in simply looking for bugs.
 It can be used, for example, to generate a corpus of example inputs for your test suite which exercise a large amount of the code.

+However, note that while *pure* python code may be memory safe, as soon as you start using the C api, Cython, or even start playing with the `ctypes` module, it is *not*.

 ### Does basic block analysis make any sense for python code?